Central Warehousing Corporation

-Central Warehousing Corporation is a statutory body which was established under ‘The Warehousing Corporations Act, 1962.
-It is a public warehouse operator established by the Government of India in 1957 to provide logistics support to the agricultural sector.
-It operates 422 warehouses across India with a storage capacity of 10 million tonnes.
+Central Warehousing Corporation is a statutory body which was established under The Warehousing Corporations Act, 1962.
+It is a public warehouse operator established by the Government of India under Ministry of Consumer Affairs, Food & Public Distribution in 1957.
+It operates 734 warehouses across India with a storage capacity of 10 million tonnes.
 Services include foodgrain warehouses, industrial warehousing, custom bonded warehouses, container freight stations, inland clearance depots, and air-cargo complexes.
+On 18th April 2024, Government of India conferred with Navaratna status.

 Function

 The Warehousing Corporation Act, 1962: Subject to the provisions of this Act, the Central Warehousing Corporation may: